Best Samsung watch 2025

 As our Watch 6 Classic review explains, the bezel provides "a sleek look and a control scheme you can always rely on."
 It's more reliable than the capacitive bezel because you can feel it when you've turned it enough instead of just guessing with your fingertip.
 At the same time, you do need two fingers to turn it instead of one with the capacitive bezel, so you may prefer simplicity to accuracy.

-Samsung built the Watch 6 Classic with stainless steel instead of the base watch's aluminum, making it look more premium but also weighs 20g heavier than the Watch 6.
-It's among the heavier Android watches we've tested, and so people with smaller wrists may want to steer clear; but it's still lighter than some Garmin watches or the Apple Watch Ultra, so it won't be a total dealbreaker.
+Samsung built the Watch 6 Classic with stainless steel instead of the base watch's aluminum, making it look more premium.
+But it's also 20g heavier than the Watch 6.
+In fact, it's among the heavier Android watches we've tested, so people with smaller wrists may want to steer clear.
+With that said, it's still lighter than some Garmin watches or the Apple Watch Ultra, so it won't be a total dealbreaker.

 Best battery